kknb1982/pands-project/README.md

 These histograms without colouring by species are hard to read and only show the overall spread of the data, it does not help to decide which variables actually allow identification of the species.
 Therefore, there is a second module `gethisto()` creating individual plots, coloured by species.

-The final module creates scatter plot for two variables.
+The next module creates scatter plot for the variable pairs and histograms for the univariate plots.

     createpairplot()

+The next module creates box plots to graphically show most of the statistical data from the text file.

+    getboxplots()

+The final module creates violinplots which shows the distribution of the data across the range.

+    getviolinplots()

 # 3. Variablemodule.py
 ## 3.1 Overview of variable module.py